taehyounpark/queryosity/docs/pages/guide.md

 @section guide-query Making queries

-Call queryosity::dataflow::make() with a queryosity::query::plan (specifying the query definition and its constructor arguments).
+Call queryosity::dataflow::make() with a "plan" specifying the exact definition and constructor arguments of the qeury.
-The plan can be filled with input columns, then booked at a selection to instantiate the query.
+Subsequently, the plan can be filled with input columns and booked at a selection to instantiate the query.

 @cpp
 using h1d = qty::hist::hist<double>;